dbushell/deno_tail_lines/README.md

 ## Using `tail` Unix command

 Spawning a `tail` process is another option.
-It's slightly slower than above (until `readLines` balloons).

 ```ts
 const path = '/path/to/example.log';